Columbia Crest, Summit of Mt. Rainier (14,411'), 8 a.m. July 10, 1994 |

 | Masters Thesis | Contact Info

-You may ask, how did I get three affiliations at UW?
+You may ask, how did I get all these affiliations at UW?

-- I research the quality of digital elevation models produced by LIDAR and INSAR airborne technologies
+- I researched the quality of digital elevation models produced by LIDAR and INSAR airborne technologies

 (link to paper)

-- I perform software testing and support for the Fire Emissions
+- I performed software testing and support for the Fire Emissions

 Production Simulator software.

-Maps, spatial analysis, remote sensing, and field work for graduate student projects and publications:
+Maps, spatial analysis, remote sensing, and field work for projects and publications:

 - Modelling Fire Return Interval for the Columbia River Basin